Tech-Module-Jan-2018-WE-ARE-THE-BEST/programming-fundamentals/README.md

 <h1> Here we post our markdowns to the problems </h1>

-Problems for exercises and homework for the https://softuni.bg/trainings/1787/software-technologies-march-2018# course.
+<h2>Problems for exercises and homework for the https://softuni.bg/trainings/1787/software-technologies-march-2018# course. </h2>

-# programming-fundamentals
-Programming Fundamentals Repo
+<h3>#Programming Fundamentals Repo</h3>

 =======
 ### 1.